sondregronas/turtleconverter/README.md

 # The static folders / assets folders must match those used in the generate_static_files function
 ```

+Exceptions will raise a `turtleconverter.ConversionError` with a copy of the error message.

 Sections is useful if you want to include the markdown file in a template, and want to separate the head and body of the
 file.